 Impact

 The vulnerability arises when the AMD DRM driver attempts to allocate memory for a phantom plane while the FPU is disabled and softirqs are turned off.
 Because the vmalloc implementation contains a BUG_ON that asserts the current context must not be an interrupt, the kernel panics and crashes, producing an immediate denial of service.
-The flaw originates from a misuse of kernel APIs that violate a preemption and interrupt context invariant, characteristic of CWE‑391.
+The flaw originates from a misuse of kernel APIs that violate a preemption and interrupt context invariant.
+This is a CWE-663 weakness: Improper Release of Incomplete Lock.

 Affected Systems